Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

 ---
-title: Tools to help with data analytics
+title: Tools and templates to help with data analytics
-description: Use these tools to...
+description: Use these tools and templates to...
 author: matthewrmottola1
 manager: samanro
 ms.assetid: